josephrocca/ftfy-pyodide/README.md

 for any purpose and without fee is hereby granted.
 The author disclaims all warranties with regard to this software.
 ```

+As previously mentioned, Pyodide is [licensed under Mozilla Public License 2.0](https://github.com/pyodide/pyodide/blob/master/LICENSE).

+All other code in this repo is licensed under the MIT License.